apache/pekko-persistence-dynamodb/CONTRIBUTING.md

 ## Work In Progress

 It is ok to work on a public feature branch in the GitHub repository.
 Something that can sometimes be useful for early feedback etc. If so then it is preferable to name the branch accordingly.
 This can be done by either prefix the name with ``wip-`` as in ‘Work In Progress’, or use hierarchical names like ``wip/..``, ``feature/..`` or ``topic/..``.
 Either way is fine as long as it is clear that it is work in progress and not ready for merge.
 This work can temporarily have a lower standard.
-However, to be merged into master it will have to go through the regular process outlined above, with Pull Request, review etc..
+However, to be merged into main branch it will have to go through the regular process outlined above, with Pull Request, review etc..

 Also, to facilitate both well-formed commits and working together, the ``wip`` and ``feature``/``topic`` identifiers also have special meaning.
 Any branch labelled with ``wip`` is considered “git-unstable” and may be rebased and have its history rewritten.
 Any branch with ``feature``/``topic`` in the name is considered “stable” enough for others to depend on when a group is working on a feature.